Who can change energy providers?

-Why switch energy providers?
+Why change energy providers?

 You want a cheaper energy plan